 Strength and stiffness

-Imagine an energy-saving car with super-strong, super thin, super-light plastic body panels reinforced with graphene, that is the quite object we’d envisage appearing during a future turned the wrong way up by this amazing material!
+Imagine an energy-saving car with super-strong, super-thin, super-light plastic body panels reinforced with graphene, that is the quiet object we’d envisage appearing during a future turned the wrong way up by this amazing material!

 Thinness and lightness

 Something that’s just one atom thick is sure to be pretty light.

 Apparently, you’ll cover a gridiron with a sheet of graphene weighing but a gram although it’s pretty unlikely anyone has actually tried.

 According to my quick calculations, meaning if you’ll cover the whole us with graphene, you’d only need a mass of around 1500–2000 tons.

 That might sound tons, but it’s only about the maximum amount as about 1600 cars and it’s completely covering one among the world’s biggest countries!

 As if super strength and featherweight lightness aren’t enough, graphene is best at carrying heat (it has very high thermal conductivity) than the other material better far and away than brilliant heat conductors like silver and copper, and far better than either graphite or diamond.